marcobadiello/Esame-Sistemi-2/README.md

 The relevant project files are as follows:
 - **DATI**: Folder that must contain the folder (*my_spotify_data/*) with the data you want to analyze.
 - **ESEMPIO DATI**: Folder with sample data.
-- **DOWNLOAD**: Folder where the songs that have been downloaded are located.
+- **DOWNLOAD**: Folder where the songs that have been downloaded are located (this folder is created only when at least one song is downloaded).
 - **ESEMPIO DI DOWNLOAD**: Folder containing examples of downloaded songs.
 - **pages/**
   - **discover_artist.py**: Code for the "Scopri artisti" page.